 In 2015, he was honored by the United Way of Southwest Virginia with the Volunteer of the Year Award.
 In that same year, he was named a Paul Harris Fellow by the Rotary Foundation of Rotary International.
 At Emory & Henry, he has received The Hope Award in recognition of outstanding contributions to the College and his community and the Maiden Award for achievement and distinctive contributions to the College.
 Moore holds a master of arts degree from the University of Florida and bachelor of arts degrees in journalism and governmental affairs from Augustana College.

-“Having grown up in a dusty farm town in the Texas panhandle,” Janet Woolwine knows first-hand the many trials and tribulations farmers face.
 “Whether the crop is multiple sections of cotton/soybeans or a small acreage of vegetables, eggs or pastured meats, the risks are many and the certainties, few.”
-Janet was raised in Plainview, TX where she graduated from the University of Texas at Austin.
-She has two children and currently resides in Abingdon, VA.
-Janet’s farm experience is “just rural enough to count” and consists of ten years on the North Folk of the Holston River where she raised dairy goats, hogs, meat rabbits, two children and maintained a vast garden.
-She is an entrepreneur that has done everything from teaching 9th grade English to serving on the Washington County Chamber of Commerce.
-She owns several rental properties and a yarn shop called ‘A Likely Yarn’ on Pecan St. in Abingdon.
-Janet currently resides on several boards in the art realm including Barter Theatre, Symphony of the Mountains and Holston Mountain Artisans.
-She is involved in civic groups such as the Town of Abingdon (Infrastructure and Tourism Committee), Washington County Library, and The County Chamber.
+She was raised in Plainview, TX, graduated from the University of Texas at Austin and now lives in Abingdon, VA.
+Janet’s farm experience is “just rural enough to count”, consisting of ten years on the North Folk of the Holston River where she raised dairy goats, hogs, meat rabbits, two children and maintained a vast garden.
+With experiences from teaching 9th grade English to owning a yarn shop called ‘A Likely Yarn’ on Pecan St. in Abingdon, Janet currently serves several groups in the area, including Barter Theatre and Town of Abingdon (Infrastructure and Tourism Committees).